baverman/vial-http/README.md

     Plug 'baverman/vial'
     Plug 'baverman/vial-http'

-Note: vim should be compiled with python (not python3) support.
+Note: vim should be compiled with python or python3 support.

 ## Docs

+You need following options in your vimrc:

+    set hidden
+    filetype plugin on

+`hidden` must be set because Vial-Http uses non-file temporary offscreen buffers with response content and without `hidden` they will be empty.

+`filetype plugin on` needed for default keymap working.

 Keymap: